Lane Bryant murders: Shooting

 The police withheld the age and identity of the surviving victim, the part-time employee of the store.

 Aftermath

 The shopping center was closed and locked down while being searched.
 It was reopened after police found that the gunman had left the immediate area.

-A $100,000 reward, half of which was donated by Lane Bryant's parent company, Charming Shoppes Inc., was offered for information leading to the gunman's arrest.
-On February 6, 2008, Lane Bryant announced the establishment of The Lane Bryant Tinley Park Memorial Fund in honor of the five women who were killed.
+On February 5, 2008, a $55,000 reward, primarily sponsored by Lane Bryant's parent company, Charming Shoppes Inc., was offered for information leading to the gunman's arrest.
+On February 6, 2008, Lane Bryant also announced the establishment of The Lane Bryant Tinley Park Memorial Fund in honor of the five women who were killed.
 Lane Bryant also offered to pay for the victims' funerals.

-The Steve Wilkos Show, being taped in Chicago, profiled the suspect of the shooting at the end of one episode since the incident.
+Police released a sketch of the suspect on February 11, 2008, receiving two dozen leads in the first 24 hours.

-The store building itself remained unused and was demolished.
-T.J.
-Maxx built a new building on the property where the original Lane Bryant store was located.
+The store building itself remained unused for six years and was then remodeled into a T.J.
+Maxx.

+As of 2026, police say they have never stopped investigating the crime and that detectives continue to review tips and evidence.
+The promised reward for information leading to an arrest and conviction was increased to $200,000.